bcc2020/bcc2020.github.io/code.md

 We require participants to follow these rules at all event venues and event-related social activities.
 We expect people to follow these rules outside event activities too, including but not limited to Twitter under the official #BCC2020 hashtag and in conversation with the official OBF or Galaxy accounts.
 Please behave professionally.

+Your code of conduct duty officers are **Morgan Taschuk** and **Helen Van De Pol** and they can be contacted at any time with questions or reports.
+Please see below for methods of contact.

 ### Reporting